Zoubi/blog/_posts/2018-01-28-Installed-build-of-UE4-with-console-support.md

 - [How to BuildGraph?](http://jackknobel.com/How-To/BuildGraph)
 - [Building an Installed UE4](http://jackknobel.com/BuildGraph/Building-an-installed-ue4/)

-The second link in particular explains how to update the BuildGraph XML to add an extra parameter which will tell where the generated files should be copied over, which is useful to export the engine in a shared location.
+The second link in particular explains how to update the BuildGraph XML to add an extra parameter to set where the installed build files should be copied over, which is useful to export the engine in a shared location.